pas-audio-server/pas-core/README.md

 Some information about pas:
 - pas is Linux based and is being developed on a odroid XU4 (ARM).
 - pas is heavily multithreaded and likes multicore machines.
+- pas is written to be headless.
+UI will be provided via a web server.
 - audio is emitted using portaudio.
 - audio is decoded using ffmpeg.
 - data is maintained using sqlite.